Dave-team/Knowledge-base/Business-Intelligence/DBT.md

 - DBT viewpoint: https://docs.getdbt.com/docs/about/viewpoint/
 - How we configure Snowflake: https://blog.getdbt.com/how-we-configure-snowflake/
 - How we structure our DBT projects: https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355
+- Untangle the SQL mess with Jinja: https://changhsinlee.com/pyderpuffgirls-ep5/
+-

+## Benefits
+- Version control transformation code
+- Improved data quality through automated tests
+- Great platform to document data infrastructure
+- Create modular data models through the ref function and the DAG.
+- Custom scheduling using DBT Cloud.
+- It is more powerful than normal SQL as we write it in the python language (Jinja)

 ## DBT architecture